Our next sale date will be Friday, March 12, 2021

 AI Certificates: Any AI calves born from OCC sires would need to have AI certificates purchased from OCC.

 Reference Sires: Following is a list of some of our sires, their breeds and their registration numbers.
-These sires are, for the most part, either the sires of the animals themselves or are what the heifers were A.I.ed to and/or cleaned up with.
-You are certainly welcome to go to each breed association and look up the pedigree if you desire.
+These sires are, for the most part, either the sires of the animals themselves, what the heifers were A.I.ed to and/or cleaned up with, or are the sires of cows in our herd.
+Links to their progeny for sale as well as breed association pedigrees and additional information are available on our website.

 Hereford: PPH Domino Plato Rupert 42965967, WS King Ten 42921743, BTF DPH 4013 bull (this is a Sustainable Genetics bull) 43071418, NT 123 bull 24046601, PCC OH Axel 43509337, ICE Joe 43807760, Edisto 136 Battle Rupert T352 42860368

-Composite: PCC Elijah, Cowboy Magic, Smitty, PCC TF Pale Face, PCC Colfax, PCC Tallahassee, Zorro, Blazed Jetfleck, Exceptional Blaze, Roaring River, Cow Chaser
+Composite: PCC Elijah, Cowboy Magic, Smitty, PCC TF Pale Face, PCC Colfax, PCC Tallahassee, OCC Zorro, OCC Blaze Jetfleck, Exceptional Blaze, ICE Roaring River, Cow Chaser, OCC Gulf Stream

-Breeding Dates: The heifers were A.I. bred the second week of August and cleaned up until the end of September.
+Breeding Dates: The heifers were A.I. bred the first week of August and cleaned up until the end of September.
 They will calve in May-June.

 Calving Ease, Disposition, Fleshing Ability: We are looking for perfect 10’s, but sometimes a great 8 will do.
 We have rated each animal according to what we think are accurate descriptions of their ability to calve easily or throw easy calving females, to be gentle and to be able to flesh on forage.
 We guarantee the calving ease of every heifer we sell and many of our bulls are guaranteed for calving ease.
 So, what does that mean?
 We think every heifer we sell should be able to calve unassisted.
 However, in practice we know that doesn’t happen, absolutely, in every instance.
 In our operation if we have to assist a heifer at calving she is culled from the herd.
 We would recommend checking the heifers at least twice/day as we do.
 We calve on grass and check them in the morning, at noon and in the evening.
 You could obviously check them more often if you want.
 For our guarantee, if you check your heifers at least twice/day and have an issue, we are willing to pay a vet call.
 If you take care of the issue yourself, we will pay you $50.
 Every heifer has bred-in calving ease and is bred to a calving ease bull.
 We don’t like problems in this area and don’t want you to deal with them either.